benjasast/uwo_portfoliotheory/G02_partnershealthcare.md

 We can observe the two extreme cases.
 When the correlation between assets is -1 risk can be completely hedged.
-When the correlation between assets is 1 the portfolios move as a straight line.
+When the correlation between assets is 1 the portfolios moves as a straight line.
 Any intermmediate case will be curve-shaped as the covariance terms gain more influence as we increase the asset mix.